 This Ordinance, adopted in accordance with authority conferred by New Hampshire RSA 674:16 and 674:17 as amended for the purpose of promoting the health, safety, and the general welfare of the community in accordance with the comprehensive plan for the future development of the City.
-This Ordinance is designed to encourage the most appropriate use of land throughout the municipality; to promote traffic safety; to provide safety from fire, panic and other dangers; to provide adequate light and air; to facilitate the adequate provision of transportation, solid waste facilities, water, sewerage, schools, parks, child day care and other public facilities; to provent the overcrowding of land; to avoid undue concentration of population; to assure proper use of natural resources.
+This Ordinance is designed to encourage the most appropriate use of land throughout the municipality; to promote traffic safety; to provide safety from fire, panic and other dangers; to provide adequate light and air; to facilitate the adequate provision of transportation, solid waste facilities, water, sewerage, schools, parks, child day care and other public facilities; to proper use of natural resources.